 A helpful tool for keyword planning is Google’s Keyword Planner.
 Not only does it show you how popular your keyword is at the moment, but you can also obtain insights into historical search trends.
 With this knowledge, you can predict how popular it will be in the future and whether that keyword is worth the investment.

 1. Google Ads was launched in 2000 and had 350 customers

-While search engines define an audience mainly by the keyword they are searching for, in social media marketing, an audience needs to be specific so that they know to whom to show your ad.
-In other words, in SEM, your audience searches for you, whereas in SMM, you search for your audience.
+When it comes to search engine marketing, your audience is mainly determined by the keywords they are searching for.
+It is enough to have a clear idea of your target country, region or city, and you are ready to go.
+While search engines define an audience mainly by the keyword they are searching for, your audience definition needs to be specific so that Google knows who to target by showing them the ad.
+In other words, in search engine marketing (SEM), your audience searches for you, whereas in social media marketing (SMM), you search for your audience.

-Once you have a clear idea of the keywords you want to target and the budget you are ready to spend, you can actually start creating your first AdWords campaign.
-We can think of it as one big box into which you put your keywords.
+Once you have a clear idea of the keywords you want to target and the budget you are ready to spend, you can actually start creating your first Google Ads campaign.
+Think of it as one big box where you put your keywords.
 This means that you are defining the budget and audience for your box, and that you will include all of the keywords in that box.
-However, your box can become overcrowded and disorganized very soon.
-You should create a structure your keywords by similarity in Ad Groups.
+However, this space can become overcrowded and disorganized quickly.
+You should create a structure for your keywords by similarity in Ad Groups.

-- Wedding photography Austin
+Wedding photography Austin

-- Austin wedding photography
+Austin wedding photography

-- Wedding photographer Austin
+Wedding photographer Austin